You and your doctor will work

 radiation oncologist, or

 surgeon, depending on your case.
-During your follow-up

 to remove the cancer.5 The cancer may be more likely

-to come back after surgery if it was not discovered in an early stage.
+to come back after surgery if it was not found in an early stage.
 Cancer that has spread or comes back is harder to treat, but sometimes treatments are successful.
 For more information, see

 Colorectal Cancer, Metastatic and Recurrent.